 PHA (WA) can also arrange for a consulting historian to advise on project development and to assist a committee responsible for selecting a historian.

 For this service, the consulting historian would require a meeting fee plus reimbursement for any travel or other reasonable expenses.
-For further information contact the Convenor of the Commissioned History Sub-Committee.
+For further information contact our MANAGEMENT COMMITTEE.